 For years now, social media is a part of most digital marketing campaigns, across every niche.
 Whether you are selling products or offering services, it’s almost required to “be” on social media.

 The reason why social media is important for almost any business is not complicated.

 According to Smart Insights, there are over 3 billion social media users worldwide, and the number keeps on growing – 13% up since last year.
 Chances are, no matter where in the world you are and what is your product, a big chunk of your target audience is using social media.

 There are thousands of articles out there (even we have a few on our blog!) that explain how to run your social media, when and what to post, how to use images etc. So, this article won’t cover that.

 Instead, I’ll talk to you about one important element of running any successful social media campaign – social reporting.

 Social reporting is here to show you what you have been doing right, what can be improved, and what is just not working for your brand.
-Tracking how your actions affect metrics like followers growth and engagement rate is a crucial part of social media management.
+Tracking how your actions affect metrics like follower growth and engagement rate is a crucial part of social media management.

 And, as it always is, there’s a tool for that.